12 Things Your Kids Can Do in Sunset Country

 3. Take Them to a Pow Wow

-Sunset Country has been home to Indigenous people for thousands of years and with that is a history full of unique cultural traditions.
+Sunset Country has been home to Indigenous people for thousands of years, and with that comes a history full of unique cultural traditions.
 During the summer months, the many Indigenous communities in the region host a Pow Wow that is often open to the public.
-This is a wonderful opportunity to enjoy the vibrant costumes, and dances, meet new people and teach your children about Indigenous culture and traditions.
+This is a wonderful opportunity to enjoy the vibrant costumes and dances, meet new people, and teach your children about Indigenous culture and traditions.

 Eagle Lake First Nation pow wow